Oushesh/llm_rust_django_nextjs/README.md

     -- set up for them. (show it to customers and test).

     -- How much does the LLM and this process make the process of Robotic automation faster?

+## Build a Frontend for the chatbot in .c (frontend needed)
+   -- Build a normal frontend first.
+   -- Then Build the frontend with: